sheikirfanbasha/sheikirfanbasha.github.io/_posts/2017-02-10-Estimatingtheruntimecomplexityof_fast_neural_style.md

 In this post we compute the running time complexity of the algorithm proposed in the paper **[Perceptual Losses for Real-Time Style Transfer](http://cs.stanford.edu/people/jcjohns/eccv16/)**

+# Quick computation

+The total number of computations for one forward pass of this algorithm is **20607** *million*.

+Hence, if your computer is running on 2.2GHz porcessor.
+Then, total time required to finish these operations can be calculated as :

+Time required = 20607 /

+Time required =T<sub>f</sub>* 2 * N

 # Basic Formulae: